aaronang/aaronang.github.io/_posts/2018-10-06-stl-benchmark-comparison-cpp-vs-julia.md

 Developing software in C++ does not necessarily result in the fastest program.
-I am very impressed with the fact that one of my first Julia programs is able to achieve 2 times faster execution times than C++ when parsing a binary STL file.
+I am very impressed with the fact that one of my first Julia programs is able to run 2 times faster than the C++ implementation when parsing a binary STL file.
-For now, I will remain slightly skeptic and will keep experimenting --- more benchmark comparisons to come.
+Note that I am neither an expert in C++ nor Julia and, therefore, I will remain slightly skeptic and will keep experimenting --- more benchmark comparisons to come.

 Hope you enjoyed the article!
 Feel free to reach out to [me](https://twitter.com/_aaronang) with comments, questions, and feedback.
 The